AliceO2Group/Readout/doc/README.md

-Readout is the executable reading out the data from devices.
+Readout is the executable reading out the data from readout cards on the FLPs.

 # Architecture